Ask pattern

 class Service extends Actor<Cmd> { override onReceive(cmd: Cmd): void { if (cmd.kind === 'fetch') { if (this.unavailable) { cmd.replyTo.tell(new Error('service unavailable')); return; } cmd.replyTo.tell(this.data); } }}

-try { const data = await ask(service, { kind: 'fetch', replyTo: undefined as any });} catch (e) { // e is the actor's "service unavailable" Error.}This is a deliberate convention — the framework recognizes
+try { const data = await service.ask({ kind: 'fetch' });} catch (e) { // e is the actor's "service unavailable" Error.}This is a deliberate convention — the framework recognizes

 Error-typed replies and rejects the Promise.
 Carry domain errors